 How long will the show be running and how far out are tickets on sale?

-The show is open-ended and tickets are on sale through October 19, 2014 for single tickets and November 23, 2014 for groups.
+The show is open-ended and tickets are on sale through February 18, 2018 for single tickets.

 I live outside of the USA – can I still order my tickets online through Ticketmaster?

 Yes, you can order tickets online but you will probably need to pick up your tickets in-person at the box office.
 If the billing address for your credit card is not within the United States or Canada, Ticketmaster will be unable to mail or ship your tickets.

 When purchasing tickets, you will need to switch the tab on the delivery page from USA to Other Country and select International Will Call as your delivery method.
 Based on the selection of this delivery method, you will be presented with a list of countries when entering your billing address, rather than states or provinces.
 Your tickets will then be held at the venue's box office “will call” window on the event date.
 In order to receive your tickets, you must present the credit card that was used to purchase the tickets, picture ID, and the Ticketmaster order number issued to you during the sale.
 The “will call” window at the box office is located near the main entrance.

 Please refer to the performances highlighted in gold on our performance calendar here.

 Do I need to purchase tickets in advance?

 Tickets go on sale approximately 8 months before the performance.
 You will get the best price if you buy in advance – as the performance date approaches and availability tightens, the prices will often go up, so plan ahead if you can.

 We encourage guests to purchase tickets in advance to ensure the best seating locations, however seats remain on sale until performance time, based on availability.